fetis/30-seconds-of-angular/snippets/inner-form-group-as-a-form-control.md

 ---

 # Content
-It is possible to bind a for a ReactiveForms `FormControl` to a custom component, e.g.
+It is possible to bind a ReactiveForms `FormControl` to a custom component, e.g.

 ```html
   <my-custom-component [formControl]="formControl">